ONSdigital/blaise-integration-tests/README.md

 Most of the tests require a `.bpkg` file, which is a Blaise package containing a questionnaire instrument.
 The tests prepare the testing environment by deploying this test questionnaire.

-You can download the latest test questionnaire from the [Blaise shared GCP storage bucket](https://console.cloud.google.com/storage/browser?project=ons-blaise-v2-shared).
+You can download the latest test questionnaire from the [Blaise shared GCP storage bucket](https://console.cloud.google.com/storage/browser?project=ons-blaise-shared).

 ### Configure the solution

 [Add our Azure DevOps artifacts feed to Visual Studio.](https://confluence.ons.gov.uk/display/QSS/How-to+connect+to+our+private+NuGet+package+source)

 Git clone down this repository and open the solution file `Blaise.Integration.Tests.sln` in Visual Studio.

-Depending on the tests your running, substitute the environment variable values in the `App.config` files with the following:

 Depending on the tests your running, you must provide various environment variables.
 You can achieve this in two ways: